vedaldi/practical-cnn/doc/instructions.md

 ### Part 1.2: non-linear gating {#part1.2}

 As we have stated in the introduction, CNNs are obtained by composing several different functions.
-In addition to the linear filters shown in the [previous part](#part1.1), there are several non-linear convolutonal operators as well.
+In addition to the linear filters shown in the [previous part](#part1.1), there are several non-linear convolutional operators as well.

 > **Question:** Some of the functions in a CNN *must* be non-linear.
 Why?